bugbountyforum/XSS-Radar/README.md

 }
 ```

 **Tests** are found within the `playground` subdirectory.
-The XSS Playground contains a variety of cross-site scripting scenarios designed to support development and ensure the tool's general effectiveness.
+The XSS Playground contains a variety of cross-site scripting scenarios designed to support development and ensure Radar's effectiveness.
 At present, we test for classic vectors, JavaScript injection, tag breakouts, and templating vulnerabilities.

 ### Payloads
 We've integrated the following XSS payload classes.
 These can be found in <a href="https://github.com/bugbountyforum/XSS-Radar/tree/master/extension/src/payloads">extension/src/payloads</a>.